justinwoo/purescript-simple-json/docs/generics-rep.md

   to <$> enumReadForeignImpl f
 ```

-Fist, we define our class which is take the rep and return a `Foreign.F rep`:
+First, we define our class which is take the rep and return a `Foreign.F rep`:

 ```hs
 class EnumReadForeign rep where